DMinerME/Miners_Rule/README.md

 ![EEG Band Discovery](/assets/Keyence_Fixture.jpg)

 ## Desktop Application in Python - MKS Instruments, Inc.:
 At MKS Instruments, I was instructed to create an interface for a vast Excel sheet.
-The interface needed to pull calibration information, hyperlinks, and other notes from the Excel.
+The interface needed to pull calibration information, hyperlinks, and other notes from the Excel sheet.
 I decided to build a desktop application in Python from the ground up.
-I used various libraries, such as Tkinter for the interface and Pandas to pull the data from the Excel sheet.
+I used libraries such as Tkinter for the interface, Pandas to pull the data from the Excel sheet, and webbrowser to open hyperlinks.
 I wanted to build an app to improve my understanding of Python and its capabilities, rather than create another spreadsheet to pull the required information.

 ![EEG Band Discovery](/assets/MKS_App_New2.png)